evan-rash/FluentCache/README.md

 double result = cachedValue.Value;
 ```

-This code is full of boilerplate, magic strings, and is hard to read!
+This code is full of boilerplate, magic strings, and is hard to read.
 The *intent* of the code is overwhelmed by the mechanics of how to cache the value.
 I hope the method names and parameters don't change, otherwise I have to remember to update the cache key!

 Here's the equivalent code using FluentCache